lRennan/counter/README.md

-Here’s a `README.md` tailored specifically for a GitHub repository:
+Here’s the updated `README.md` with the image link you provided:

 ```markdown
 # React Counter App